-The events that unfolded that night are commonly referred to as Extortion 17, which is the call sign for the helicopter transporting the special operations personnel.
-It also became one of the most devastating death tolls of the U.S. Special Operations Forces in modern history.
+The events that unfolded that night are commonly referred to as Extortion 17, the call sign for the helicopter transporting the special operations personnel.
+It also became one of the most devastating death tolls of the U.S. Special Operations Forces.

 The U.S. Navy SEAL task force assigned to conduct operations in Tangi Valley was well conditioned to the dangerous operating environment.
 In mid-2011, combined with a U.S. Army aviation battalion, they had spent weeks conducting operations nearly every other night in Wardak and surrounding provinces south of Kabul to capture or kill Taliban forces, disrupt attack plots, and deny them sanctuary on this strategic approach to Kabul City.